 \subsection{Functoriality}

-Much like the usual arithmetic Chow groups, we study the behavior of its modulus counterpart for proper and flat smooth morphism. \begin{prop} Let $\phi \colon (Y,E)\rightarrow (X,D)$ be a smooth morphism of between smooth projective varieties over an arithmetic field $k$ such that $E= \phi^*(D)$.
-Then \begin{enumerate} \item if $\phi$ is proper, there is a push-forward homomorphism
+Much like the usual arithmetic Chow groups, we study the behaviour of their modulus counterpart for proper and flat smooth morphisms. \begin{prop} Let $\phi \colon (Y,E)\rightarrow (X,D)$ be a smooth morphism of modulus pairs (Definition \ref{df:modpair}).
+Then \begin{enumerate} \item there is a pull-back homomorphism